 - A company description that includes your mission statement and what your company plans to accomplish.

 - A product and Services section that briefly explains your unique staffing agency’s niche.
 This explanation includes answering how you will differ from previously established businesses in your area and how you plan to handle new assignments/clients and disappointed customers.

 - A marketing plan that tells how you expect to find customers.
 Will you buy social media or search engine ads or rely on word of mouth?
 Will you attend any trade shows and pay for a booth?
-In this section, tell what others in your area are doing and if you think it’s successful.
+In this section, overview the marketing strategy for your staffing agency and tell what others in your area are doing and if you think it’s successful.
 Will you copy them or go a different direction?
 You should include a budget for anticipated marketing expenses.